venkatachalamlab/lambda/documentations/andor_drivers.md

 ## Zyla 4.2 Camera

 1- Intall Andor SDK found in 'Andor Zyla Camera SDK' folder
-2- Type 'edit the system environment variables' in task bar, and open System Properties
+2- Type 'edit the system environment variables' in the task bar, and open System Properties
 3- Click on 'Environment Varibales ...' and create a new system variable which its value is where SDK is installed:
 <img src="https://user-images.githubusercontent.com/31863323/154347553-2939d3a9-b539-4539-8f15-b4adf57789a6.png" width="603" height="169" align="center"/>
 4- Open 'path' in 'system variables' and add newly created variable there: